-The president has finally accepted Eric Holder’s resignation, effective upon confirmation of the next Attorney General.
+The president has finally accepted AG Holder’s resignation, effective upon confirmation of the next Attorney General.

 Nov.
 5, the day after election night, the White House will have a better sense of the Senate and the House for the next two years.

 AG Holder suggested he would like to establish an institution for reconciliation between law enforcement communities and minority communities.

 This may be another Obama administration off-the-cuff remark that carries the kernel of a good idea.

 Eric Holder is the 82nd Attorney General.
 He has been AG longer than anyone else, other than three predecessors.
 He has had multiple opportunities to step on people’s toes.

 Furthermore, he is the first Black Attorney General.
 He could have kept his head down, been quiet and still made history.
 But, he has not shied away from matters of race.
 He has shared his experiences as a Black person, and as a Black Man.
 He empathized with alleged victims of racism.
 He ruffled feathers.